The Web

 including role confusions, conflicts, and strain.

-brief perspective on stepfamily role
+brief perspective on stepfamily roles

-and rule; and...
+and rules; and...

 options for avoiding or resolving significant role and rule conflicts.